 In autumn our private estate woodlands are excellent for both cock and hen Capercaillie, which often show well whilst taking autumn berries.
 Later we drive to the Moray Firth, to examine the concentrations of seabirds, which make this coastline such a great magnet for birders.
-Common and Velvet Scoter, Long-tailed Duck, Great Northern, Black- and Red-throated Divers are all possible on this day, but perhaps our key target is Surf Scoter, a regular visitor arriving mid-late September.
+Terns, Eider, Goosander and Red-breasted Merganser, Black and Red-throated Divers are all possible on this day.
 Ospreys can be found fishing till mid-September.

-An early (but not too early!) start for Black Grouse returning to the lek.
+An early (but not too early!) start for the first Black Grouse returning to the lek.
 Ptarmigan are our target after breakfast, skulking in mountain corries within walking distance of transport.
 The birds give good sightings once located as they rely upon camouflage more than flight whilst moulting into white winter plumage.
 Lingering Snow Bunting may also be seen.
-Redpoll, Siskin, Redwing, Fieldfare and Red Grouse are also possible on this day.
+Lesser Redpoll, Siskin and Red Grouse are also possible on this day.

 Another great coastal experience, we go north to the Moray Coast or east to Aberdeenshire, depending upon the local birding.
-Amongst the passing terns, auks and Gannet we watch out for Manx and Sooty Shearwater, and we also visit favourite spots where just about anything might drop in!
-Rarities seen by Heatherlea on this holiday include Bean Goose, Snow Goose and Red-breasted Goose.
+Amongst the passing terns, auks and Gannet we watch out for Skuas again.
+The real focus today will be on waders, with a good range of species expected.
+Sites could include the Ythan Estuary in Aberdeenshire or Udale Bay on the Black Isle.